storm-enroute/storm-enroute.github.io/reactress/docs/0.3/reactives.md

 Reactives represent event sources and reactors are very similar to *observers*.
-However, using only the `onX` family of methods on reactives soon results in a *callback hell* -- a larger program composed of a large number of `onX` methods becomes so.
+However, using only the `onX` family of methods on reactives soon results in a *callback hell* -- in a program composed of a large number of unstructured `onX` method calls understandibility becomes a problem.

 To overcome this problem, we use *functional composition* on reactive values -- a programming pattern in which more complex values are created by declaratively